Woprok/CatchTheMonster/README.md

 - Water mob (moves on water)
 - Fly mob (moves everywhere, but fly osbtacle tiles)

-Player and Mobs are spawned randomly on the map...
+Player and Mobs are spawned randomly on the map.

 Now you can go catch monsters by going one cell within them.